 Traquair's Environmental Policy Statement

-Traquair is a member of the Green Tourism Business Scheme and is currently awaiting grading.
+Traquair is a member of the Green Tourism Business Scheme and holds a silver award.

 Traquair House is committed to the principle of sustainable tourism and to achieving the best green friendly practices are adopted within Traquair House and its grounds.